Invincea Research Edition

 - Invincea FreeSpace endpoint protection client to contain, execute, and detonate malware

-- Invincea Management Service cloud service to view, analyze, fuse, and collaborate on the details of malware execution (user access is anonymized and non-attributed)
+- Invincea Management Server cloud service to view, analyze, fuse, and collaborate on the details of malware execution (user access is anonymized and non-attributed)

 - Invincea Cynomix, a set of static analysis tools that will automatically describe the capabilities of a malware sample based on a machine learning algorithm trained on 20M+ technical documents on the web (to discover the purpose of obscure function calls and byte strings, for example) and 50M+ live malware variants

 How to use the tools

 Malware execution delivered through common user channels and vulnerable applications (web browser, Java, PDF reader, MS Office documents, Flash, and more) are completely isolated and allowed to run in FreeSpace’s secure virtual container.
-Details of the malware execution, including process calls, writing to a file, unpacking, calling a compiler, writing to a (virtual) registry, illegal Java calls, inbound and outbound network connections, and more, are fully contained in the FreeSpace client and logged to the Invincea Management Service for deeper analysis.
+Details of the malware execution, including process calls, writing to a file, unpacking, calling a compiler, writing to a (virtual) registry, illegal Java calls, inbound and outbound network connections, and more, are fully contained in the FreeSpace client and logged to the Invincea Management Server for deeper analysis.

-The following presentation demonstrates how the FreeSpace client, Invincea Management Service, and VirusTotal intelligence were used to analyze a real-world spear-phish attack.
+The following presentation demonstrates how the FreeSpace client, Invincea Management Server, and VirusTotal intelligence were used to analyze a real-world spear-phish attack.

 Only the metadata and forensics details of the malware sample is logged to the cloud service for analysis and fusing with VirusTotal, leaving full control of the executable to the program participant.
 A researcher can further utilize the Invincea Cynomix command line tool to reverse engineer the malware sample to determine its capabilities.

 More information on Cynomix can be seen here in this video from Black Hat 2013 where Cynomix was presented by Josh Saxe, Invincea Labs Principal Researcher, in “An Open Source, Crowd Trained Machine Learning Model for Malware Capability Detection“.